fr0xk/Scripts/Markdown/EMH.md

 Expected Outcome = 4,000

 Thus, after conducting 10,000 iterations, a trading strategy with a 20% win rate and a risk-reward ratio of 1:6 would yield an expected outcome of 4,000 units which is positive.
-This is what Ben Graham in his book considered as "intelligent speculation".
+This is what Ben Graham in his book considered as ["intelligent speculation"](https://www.wiley.com/legacy/products/subject/finance/bgraham/benlec10.html)

 ## Conclusion: